withinJoel/Elsa/Documentation/Syntax.md

 * `open:calculator` - To open calculator.
 * `system:mute` - To mute the system audio.
 * `system:unmute` - To unmute the system audio.
-* `open:envvariables` or `open:environmentalvariables` - To open the environmental variables.
 * `system:shutdown` - To shutdown your system.
 * `system:restart` - To restart your system.
 * `system:signout` - To sign out from your system.